Puyehue National Park

 Image: Termas Aguas Calientes, Puyehue

 The dense vegetation is composed of a variety of species.
 In the lowest places you can find Ulmo and Coigüe along with Olivillo and Tineo.
 The undergrowth is abundant in bushes, lianas ferns, mosses and lichens, which give rise to a great floristic richness.
 At higher altitudes, are found Tepa and Mañío woods along with large Coigües, a species that at high parts becomes predominant.
-Near the vegetational limit, extend Coigüe de Magallanes and Lenga Forests.
+Near the vegetational limit, Coigüe de Magallanes and Lenga forests extend.

-Best Attractions in Puyehue
+Other Attractions near Puyehue

 * Antillanca Ski Center and Mountain Resort